trngt/pubmed-abstract-summarizer/README.md

 A web application that summarizes PubMed abstracts using OpenAI's ChatGPT.

+This project is the result of a collaborative effort between a user and an AI assistant.
+Together, they built a web application that generates summaries of PubMed abstracts using OpenAI's ChatGPT.

 ## Overview

 This application was developed with the help of OpenAI's ChatGPT, a powerful AI language model that provided guidance and assistance throughout the development process.
 The application utilizes the OpenAI API to generate summaries of PubMed abstracts, and a simple proxy server is used to bypass the CORS policy when making requests to the PubMed website.